Chicago Sting vs. Cuban National Soccer Team

-The set began when the Sting accepted an invitation to visit Havana for an exhibition friendly against the Cubans on March 21st , 1978.
-In doing so, the Sting became the first American professional sports team to visit Cuba since July of 1960, when Major League Baseball Commissioner Ford C. Frick pulled the Cincinnati Reds’ triple-A farm club, the Havana Sugar Kings, out of Cuba in mid-season and dumped the ball club in Jersey City, after Castro began nationalizing foreign owned businesses.
-Playing baseball in Cuba in the months after the Revolution already require a sense of adventure at the least, if not a flak jacket.
-The previous summer, Frank Verdi of the Rochester Red Wings and Leo Cardenas of the Sugar Kings both suffered superficial gunshot wounds after Havana fans began firing off tommy guns in the grandstand to celebrate the anniversary of Castro’s 26th of July movement.
+The set began when the Sting accepted an invitation to visit Havana for an exhibition friendly on March 21st , 1978.
+In doing so, the Sting became the first American professional sports team to visit Cuba in nearly 18 years.
+After Fidel Castro started nationalizing foreign-owned businesses in 1960, Major League Baseball Commissioner Ford C. Frick pulled the Cincinnati Reds’ triple-A farm club, the Havana Sugar Kings, out of Cuba in mid-season.
+Even before the Sugar Kings’ demise, playing baseball in Cuba in the months after the Revolution already require a sense of adventure at the least, if not a flak jacket.
+The previous summer, Frank Verdi of the Rochester Red Wings and Leo Cardenas of the Sugar Kings both suffered superficial gunshot wounds after Sugar Kings fans began firing off tommy guns in the grandstand to celebrate the anniversary of Castro’s 26th of July movement.

 After the Havana friendly, the Cubans accepted an invitation from Sting President Clive Toye to visit the United States for a rematch at historic Soldier Field on May 9th, 1978.